adamsilver/fdpb/03-Book-A-Flight.md

 ## 3. Choosing passengers

-Next, users need to enter the amount of people flying.
-‘People’ fall under 3 catgories:

-- Adults (aged 16 and over)
-- Children (aged between 2 and 15 years old)
-- Infants (who are under 2 years old)
+Users need to specify how many adults, children and infants are flying on the trip.
+Categorisations are based on age and will affect the price of the ticket.
 How it might look:

 ![Passengers](./images/choose-passengers.png)